-A data management policy can help organizations to achieve their business goals by providing clear guidelines for data usage, sharing, and retention.
-It also provide a framework for ensuring compliance with laws and regulations.
+A data management policy can help organizations to achieve their business goals by providing clear instructions for data usage, sharing, and retention.
+It also provides a framework for ensuring compliance with laws and regulations.

 A Data Management Policy (DMP) is a document that helps an organization to manage the use of data across its business.
 It also establishes how the data will be managed and shared with third parties.

 A DMP typically includes sections on what data is collected, how it is stored, risk management, and secured, who has access to it, where it resides in the organization’s IT infrastructure, what measures are in place for its transfer outside of the company’s premises, and when it should be deleted or made anonymous.

 A data management policy can be created for any type of organization – whether you are a start-up or an established business with thousands of employees.

 Data management policy is a critical part of any data management initiative and plays an important role in the organization by managing data across the enterprise.
 This process also helps in reducing risks related to data breaches and ensures that your company can comply with GDPR laws.

 A good data management policy should have clear instructions on how to store, automate, protect and share personal information of employees as well as customers and is included in the top data management best practices.